 Table of contents

-Trade Payable is a liability owed by an entity for the purchase of goods or services received.
-This payable is primarily current liability in nature.
+Trade Payable is a liability an entity owes for the purchase of goods or services received.
+This payable is primarily a current liability.

 In other words,

-– It is a payable which accrues in the entity books
+- It is a payable that accrues in the entity’s books

 - for the trade of goods or services

-– which happens as part of carrying business
+- which happens as part of carrying on business

 How about an Example?

 “After Company” purchased goods worth $10,000 from “Before Company” on 4th December 20XX.
-Credit Period is 30 days from date of purchase.
+The credit Period is 30 days from the date of purchase.
 Liability is settled on 28th December 20XX.

 1) Who’s who?